vessap/vessap/README.md

 1. A utility library for the Deep Learning part of the work in THEANO including

 	a.
 The complete theano library including all code, operators, networks and utilities

 	b.
 Detailed descriptions how to setup this framework (Readme.md).

 	c.
 An instruction file (demo) how to segment your own data and how to train your own model (demo_instructions.md).

 2. A data folder containing:

 	a.
 The synthetic dataset used to pretrain our network

 	b.
 The training data and corresponding ground truth annotations

 	c.
 A test set

 3. A model folder containing:

 	a.
 Models trained on sythetic data for 1 and 2 channel network input

 	b.
 The fully refined 2 input channel network

 ## Segmenting data

-To run our segmentation demo please execute the 'Demo 1' in the run file.
-The Demo will run a segmentation on one exemplary patch of 500x500x50 pixel (filename) from our presented dataset.
-The segmentation will be output as a binary (threshold = 0.5) Nifti file named "filename_bins.nii.gz" and as a probabilistic prediction named "filename_probs.nii.gz".

-#### Segmenting your own data

-To segment, please upload your data in an itk-comaptible format first.
-Please consider the computational limitations of this compute capsule.
-Next, please choose a model you want to use for the prediction, in this capsule we provide three models:
+The prediction on our models generates a binary segmentation (threshold=0.5) and a probabilistic prediction.

+Here we provide three models:

 * Synthetic model for one chanel input images  ('synth_model.dat').
 * Synthetic model for two chanel input images  ('synth_model_2ch_input.dat').